 Figs, cherries, citrus peels, watermelon rind, and nuts are some of the commonly used items, and the process of making Glyka is similar to marmalade.
 It’s another great souvenir to take back home or as a gift!

-A traditional Cypriot sweet made from Carob syrup, carob syrup is boiled till it reaches the desired consistency and then twisted and shaped by hand.
-It is often made in the summer months as it is easier to mold it without the mixture cooling faster.
+A traditional Cypriot sweet made from Carob syrup, it is boiled till it reaches the desired consistency and then twisted and shaped by hand.
+It is often made in the summer months as it is easier to mould it without the mixture cooling faster.

 To this day, the village of Anogyra in Limassol still continues to make homemade Carob syrup and pastelli in the traditional way.